 Would you like to rejoice with culture and tradition?
 Nepal can probably be your choice to get multi-ethnic and cultural diversity.
 In other words, festivals, fairs, Jatras, functions, etc. go throughout the year.

-As it is well off in its natural gorgeousness and multiplicity, it is equally charming from the perspective of its cultural, socio-ethnic and religious accounts.
+As it is well off in its natural gorgeousness and multiplicity, it is equally charming from the perspective of its cultural, socio-ethnic, and religious accounts.
 It is believed that Nepal is a garland of culture, tradition, and ethnocentrism.
-There is no distrust of its iconic history, hidden mystery and traditions.
+There is no distrust of its iconic history, hidden mystery, and traditions.

-The functions in which local people compete on performing various traditional rituals like worshipping the gods and goddesses, performing dances, following ancient beliefs assimilating its myth can possibly be everyone’s inquisitiveness.
+Day tour packages in Nepal allow you to experience the functions in which local people compete on performing various traditional rituals like worshipping the gods and goddesses, performing dances, following ancient beliefs assimilating its myth can possibly be everyone’s inquisitiveness.